Keeping Canmore's Wildlife Moving

 Since then the project has changed hands many times while being partially developed.
-It is now under receivership with approval to build houses for another 10,000+ people.
+At the beginning of 2013 the project was under receivership with approval to build houses for another 10,000+ people.

-The Receiver, PricewaterhouseCoopers, is looking to define the last piece of the wildlife corridor so it can quickly sell what’s left.
+The Receiver, PricewaterhouseCoopers, was looking to define the last piece of the wildlife corridor so it could quickly sell what was left.

-“A lot of people are upset,” says Y2Y President Karsten
+“A lot of people were upset,” said Y2Y President Karsten

 Heuer.
 “This is the last piece of a wildlife corridor this community has been working on for 20 years.
-This proposal puts it all at risk.”
+This proposal put it all at risk.”